FlowFX/flowfx.de/pages/now.md

 I'm living in Mannheim, Germany,

-- working as a Full Stack / [Rails](https://www.railstutorial.org/book/) developer in Frankfurt,
+- still working as a [Ruby on Rails](https://www.railstutorial.org/book/) developer in Frankfurt,
+- looking hard for a new job that's closer to home,
+- playing with [Anki](https://apps.ankiweb.net/) to memorize editor commands and programming languages,
 - listening through the back catalogue of [The Dollop](https://www.dolloppodcast.com/),
-- furnishing and setting up our new apartment,
-- meeting friends and family that I haven't seen in years, and
-- very much enjoying life in Germany.
+- and very much enjoying life in Germany.

 When my activities or priorities change, I’ll update this page.
-Last update was September 26th, 2018.
+Last update was March 9th, 2019.